-Unlike some cities, River Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in River Falls are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, River Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, River Falls is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in River Falls who work in office and administrative support (11.90%), food service (9.66%), and sales jobs (8.67%).
+There are especially a lot of people living in River Falls who work in office and administrative support (12.53%), sales jobs (10.47%), and food service (10.20%).

 The people who call River Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of River Falls residents report their race to be White, followed by Asian.
 Important ancestries of people in River Falls include Irish, Norwegian, English, and Polish.